lf-lang/lf-lang.github.io/packages/documentation/copy/en/target/C Reactors.md

     target CCpp <options>;
 ```

 Note that for all LF statements, the final semicolon is optional, but if you are writing your code in C, you may want to include the final semicolon for uniformity.

-See [detailed documentation of the target options](/docs/handbook/target-specification).
+For options to the target specification, see [detailed documentation of the target options](/docs/handbook/target-specification).

 The second form, `CCpp`, is used when you wish to use a C++ compiler to compile the generated code, thereby allowing your C reactors to call C++ code.
 The C target uses a C compiler by default, and will fail to compile mixed C/C++ language programs.
 As a remedy, the `CCpp` target uses the C runtime but employs a C++ compiler to compile your program.
 To use it, simply replace `target C` with `target CCpp`.